Federal Aviation Administration (FAA), DOT.

 Notice of criteria and application procedures.

-This document announces the criteria, application procedures, and schedule to be applied by the Secretary of Transportation in designating or redesignating a maximum of 15 current joint-use or former military airports seeking first time designation or redesignation to participate in the MAP for the purposes of capital development funding assistance.
+This document announces the criteria, application procedures, and schedule to be applied by the Secretary of Transportation in designating or redesignating a maximum of 15 current joint-use or former military airports (at any one time), seeking a designation or redesignation to participate in the MAP for the purposes of capital development funding assistance.

 Start Further Info

 Mr. Jonathan DiMartino (Jonathan.DiMartino@faa.gov), Airports Financial Assistance Division (APP-500), Office of Airport Planning and Programming, Federal Aviation Administration (FAA), 800 Independence Avenue SW., Washington, DC 20591, (202) 267-8744.

 General Description of the Program

 The MAP provides capital development assistance to civil airport sponsors of designated current joint-use military airfields or former military airports that are included in the FAA's National Plan of Integrated Airport Systems (NPIAS).
 Airports designated to the MAP may be able to receive grant funds from a set-aside (currently four percent of Airport Improvement Program (AIP) discretionary funds) for airport development, including certain projects not otherwise eligible for AIP assistance.
 These airports are also eligible to receive grants from other categories of AIP funding.

 The Secretary considers for designation only current joint-use or former military airports that meet the criteria set forth under “Designation Considerations,” below.

 A maximum of 15 airports per fiscal year may participate in the MAP, of which three may be General Aviation (GA) airports.
 There are twelve slots available in FY 2017.
 Of the twelve slots available, there are two GA slots available in FY 2017.